Sahnik0/BunkCal/README.md

 # 🎉 BunkCal 🕶️✨

-Welcome to BunkCal , the ultimate tool for balancing your class attendance while mastering the art of bunking! 😎 Want to calculate your attendance and figure out how many classes you can skip and still keep that sweet 75%?
+Welcome to BunkCal , the ultimate tool for balancing your class attendance while mastering the art of bunking! 😎 Want to calculate your attendance and figure out how many classes you can skip and still maintain your desired percentage?
 We got you covered. 🎯

 ## 🎯 What is BunkCal?

 BunkCal is your personal attendance assistant!
-Enter the classes you’ve attended and the total held, and *voila!* ✨— BunkCal calculates your attendance percentage instantly.
+Enter the classes you’ve attended and the total held, and voila! ✨— BunkCal calculates your attendance percentage instantly.
 Thinking of skipping a few more classes?
 No worries!
 BunkCal predicts exactly how many more you can miss and still stay out of the danger zone. 🔥

 ## 🔥 Features

 - 📊 Attendance Calculator: Input your class data and get your current attendance percentage instantly.
 - 🔮 Bunk Predictor: Want to bunk?
-Find out how many more classes you can miss while still maintaining 75% attendance. 🧠
+Find out how many more classes you can miss while still maintaining desired attendance. 🧠
 - 🖥️ Sleek Interface: A clean, minimal design powered by HTML & CSS that makes tracking attendance fun!
 - ⚡ Real-Time Calculation: Dynamic, on-the-fly predictions powered by JavaScript and Python.
 No refreshes needed!